dotnet/orleans-docs/src/docs/grains/grain_persistence/index.md

 ### Failure modes for read operations

-Failures returned by the storage provider during the initial read of state data for that particular grain will result in the activate operation for that grain to be failed; in this case, there will _not_ be any call to that grain’s `OnActivateAsync()` life cycle callback method.
+Failures returned by the storage provider during the initial read of state data for that particular grain will result in failure of the activate operation for that grain; in such case, there will _not_ be any call to that grain’s `OnActivateAsync()` life cycle callback method.
-The original request to that grain which caused the activation will be faulted back to the caller the same way as any other failure during grain activation.
+The original request to the grain which caused the activation will be faulted back to the caller, the same way as any other failure during grain activation.
-Failures encountered by the storage provider to read state data for a particular grain will result in the `ReadStateAsync()` `Task` to be faulted.
+Failures encountered by the storage provider when reading state data for a particular grain will result in an exception from `ReadStateAsync()` `Task`.
-The grain can choose to handle or ignore that faulted `Task`, just like any other `Task` in Orleans.
+The grain can choose to handle or ignore the `Task` exception, just like any other `Task` in Orleans.

 Any attempt to send a message to a grain which failed to load at silo startup time due to a missing / bad storage provider config will return the permanent error `Orleans.BadProviderConfigException`.

 ### Failure modes for write operations

-Failures encountered by the storage provider to write state data for a particular grain will result in the `WriteStateAsync()` `Task` to be faulted.
+Failures encountered by the storage provider when writing state data for a particular grain will result in an exception thrown by `WriteStateAsync()` `Task`.
-Usually, this will mean the grain call will be faulted back to the client caller provided the `WriteStateAsync()` `Task` is correctly chained in to the final return `Task` for this grain method.
+Usually this means that the grain call exception will be thrown back to the client caller, provided the `WriteStateAsync()` `Task` is correctly chained in to the final return `Task` for this grain method.
-However, it will be possible for certain advanced scenarios to write grain code to specifically handle such write errors, just like they can handle any other faulted `Task`.
+However, it is possible in certain advanced scenarios to write grain code to specifically handle such write errors, just like they can handle any other faulted `Task`.

-Grains that execute error-handling / recovery code _must_ catch exceptions / faulted `WriteStateAsync()` `Task`s and not re-throw to signify that they have successfully handled the write error.
+Grains that execute error-handling / recovery code _must_ catch exceptions / faulted `WriteStateAsync()` `Task`s and not re-throw them, to signify that they have successfully handled the write error.

 ## Recommendations